 New Year's Resolutions for GardenersOver 30 inspiring ways to kick off your gardening year

-It’s that time of year when we look forward and make our annual resolutions.
+It’s that time again when we look forward to the new year and make our annual resolutions.
 It’s probably a good bet that eating healthier and getting more exercise are at the top of your list.
 The good news is, gardening can help you achieve both of those goals, along with others like learning new things, going green, and having fun!
 Here are some ideas and inspiration to get you started on your best gardening year yet.

 - Mix and match plants like never before.
 Use Proven Winner’s container garden recipe search to find plants that work well together.